 If you are have decided that where you are isn’t necessarily where you want to be for a bit, taking on the task of paying off a mortgage may not be best since it’s kind of a marathon goal for most people.
 So I would evaluate how long you plan to live there and if it’s over 2 or 3 years then the answer might be yes.
 If you think it’s worthwhile goal, for the time you plan to spend in your house move on to Question 2.

-Question 2: Do you have money left over in your budget each month that you could throw at your PRINCIPAL?
+Question 2: Do you have money left over in your budget each month that you could throw at your PRINCIPLE?

 Meaning, once you cover your basic living expenses and stuff you NEED, is there money you could play with?

 If your first thought is, I don’t have a budget, then you should consider creating one.
-Check out the $27 simple to follow 90 Day Budget Bootcamp Course from Rosemary Groner at the Busy Budgeter.
-You’ll need to know what you bring in verses what you spend to have an accurate understanding of what you are capable of.
+I was able to conquer my spending and help contribute to our payoff story using The Cash Fueled Life system.
+Read more this cash-based budget here.
+You’ll need to know what you bring in versus what you spend to have an accurate understanding of what you are capable of.

 If your first thought is, “Sure, we just kind of put it over in savings for wherever we want it.”
 Then you my friend are in a really great spot to start slicing and dicing your mortgage to smithereens.
 If you’ve got extra income beyond your basic needs, then you don’t have much holding you back.
 The question now is simply how much, how often and how soon.
 To figure that out, you’ll want to work with the old Amortization table to figure it out!